hudecof/ansible_zabbix-agent/README.md

-authoritative_dns
+zabbix-agentd
 =================

 This roles enables users to configure the zabbix-agent service.

-For supprted platform ist adds aleo the zabbix oficial repository.
+For supported platform it adds also the zabbix official repository.

 - https://www.zabbix.com/documentation/2.0/manual/installation/install_from_packages
 - https://www.zabbix.com/documentation/2.2/manual/installation/install_from_packages